 Is Functional Programming faster than Object-Oriented Programming?

-Performance depends on the problem, language, and runtime.
+Performance depends on problem, language, and runtime.
 FP’s immutability can add allocation overhead, but its stateless nature simplifies concurrency and can improve throughput in parallel systems.
 Single-threaded tasks that rely on in-place updates may run faster with OOP-style mutation.

 Can I mix functional and object-oriented code?